-Drug Trafficking Lawyer in College Station, Texas
+Bryan Drug Trafficking Lawyer

-Anti-drug trafficking efforts are significantly intensified in Texas, where it’s bordering neighbor country, Mexico, has been the main source for importation and delivery for many illegal substances.
+Anti-drug trafficking efforts are significantly intensified in Texas, where its bordering neighbor country, Mexico, has been the main source for importation and delivery for many illegal substances.
 According to the Justice Department, around $18 billion to $39 billion is made each year from drug sales in the United States by the Mexican and Colombian cartels.
 Cartels also operated in 1,286 U.S. cities in 2009 to 2010, five times more than the total reported in 2008.

 Is Drug Trafficking a Felony in Texas?